peckjd/cpsc318/lab11/README.md

 - Choose menu option 9: Exit, save changes, and perform scan of local computer
   - This scan will take a few minutes to complete.
 - The scc tool places results in `$HOME/SCC/Sessions/<time stamp>/Results/SCAP`
+  - You will submit the 2 HTML reports.
+  - There are sample reports in course git repository

 ## Submission Instructions